entazis/experience-log/README.md

 Solution Delivered:
 I started the development of a sophisticated dashboard that provides a visual representation of user engagement and patterns.
 My initial task involved [scripting a data transformation](https://github.com/entazis/user-activity-data-preparer) process that converted raw data from MongoDB into a structured format suitable for chart plotting.
 This enabled the seamless integration of complex datasets into the dashboard, allowing for intuitive analysis and reporting.

 Furthermore, I integrated Google Analytics with the dashboard, providing access to key performance indicators such as page views and other relevant metrics.
-This integration offered a holistic view of user interactions and website performance, thereby enhancing the growth team’s ability to make data-driven decisions.
+This integration offered a holistic view of user interactions and website performance, thereby enhancing the growth team's ability to make data-driven decisions.

 The successful implementation of this dashboard has empowered the company with actionable insights, optimizing its approach to user engagement and growth strategy.